geode-sdk/docs/docs/handbook/chap0.md

 The language presented in the code blocks should be stated right before or after the block in the text, but the majority of code blocks use C++.

-> :warning: This is what a warning looks like.
+!> This is what a warning looks like.
 If you see one of these boxes, **pay close attention**; it contains tips about how to **avoid common mistakes** in modding.

-> :information_source: This is what an info box looks like.
+?> This is what an info box looks like.
 It contains **general information** about the current topic that you might find useful.

-> :green_book: Boxes like this contain links to **further reading** materials for the interested.
+?> :green_book: These boxes may also contain links to **further reading** materials for the interested.

 Sometimes the text has notes like this [Note 1].
 They are explained at the end of the paragraph, or at the end of the text at the **Notes** section.